yakupkaplan/Association-Rules/README.md

 - Confidence (X, Y) = Freq(X, Y) / Freq(X)

-__Lift__: The sales of the first product increases the sales of teh second product tea by 'Lift' times.
+__Lift__: The sales of the first product increases the sales of the second product by 'Lift' times.

 - Lift = Support (X, Y) / ( Support(X) * Support(Y) )